 6) Worship music on the piano is the most easy/predictable to play, and each person brings their own style to the chord patterns and rhythms.
 I usually start teaching chord chart reading/understanding of patterns in the key of C. We work on all the different inversion patterns in that key first, and then move on to G and continue through the Circle of 5ths.
 We work on different ways to fill in the sound, improvise melodies, etc. We also contextualize for different situations: band, solo, acoustic, etc.

-Few free to email me at email@example.com for payment info and availability.
+Feel free to email me at email@example.com for availability.